Visual Generation in the New Era: An Evolution from Atomic Mapping to Agentic World Modeling: Resources and Infrastructure

 \subsubsection{The Open-Source Ecosystem and Toolchains}

 Built atop these underlying system primitives is a rich ecosystem of modular toolchains that democratizes visual generation research.
-Rather than writing monolithic training scripts, researchers now rely on specialized frameworks categorized by their operational focus: \begin{itemize} \item \textbf{Omni-modal Training Frameworks:} Systems like \textbf{VeOmni}~\citep{ma2025veomni} provide model-centric distributed recipes, allowing researchers to easily compose heterogeneous encoders and language backbones across parallel execution environments. \item \textbf{RL and Post-Training Toolboxes:} \textbf{UniRL-Zero}~\citep{wang2025unirl} extends RL beyond single-generator optimization to \emph{unified models} with joint language-model and diffusion-model experts, and integrates a broad reward stack---aesthetic scorers, fidelity models (ImageReward~\citep{xu2023imagereward}, PickScore~\citep{kirstain2023pick}, HPS~\citep{wu2023human,ma2025hpsv3widespectrumhumanpreference}), and utility metrics (PaddleOCR~\citep{cui2025paddleocr30technicalreport} for text rendering, EditReward~\citep{wu2025editreward} for instruction following)---as pluggable backends so that reward signals can be swapped without touching the training loop. \textbf{Flow-Factory}~\citep{ping2026flowfactory} complements this with a registry-based design that cleanly decouples algorithms, models, and reward functions, supporting methods such as GRPO, DiffusionNFT, and AWM on flow-matching backbones. \item \textbf{Base Libraries:} At the foundational layer, \textbf{Hugging Face Diffusers}~\citep{von-platen-etal-2022-diffusers} and \textbf{MMagic}~\citep{mmagic2023} remain the standard modular toolboxes, exposing schedulers, pipelines, and pretrained building blocks in a highly recombinable format---the essential substrate on which custom research and higher-level frameworks are built.
+Rather than writing monolithic training scripts, researchers now rely on specialized frameworks categorized by their operational focus: \begin{itemize} \item \textbf{Omni-modal Training Frameworks:} Systems like \textbf{VeOmni}~\citep{ma2025veomni} provide model-centric distributed recipes, allowing researchers to easily compose heterogeneous encoders and language backbones across parallel execution environments. \item \textbf{RL and Post-Training Toolboxes:} \textbf{UniRL-Zero}~\citep{wang2025unirl} extends RL beyond single-generator optimization to \emph{unified models} with joint language-model and diffusion-model experts, and integrates a broad reward stack---aesthetic scorers, fidelity models (ImageReward~\citep{xu2023imagereward}, PickScore~\citep{kirstain2023pick}, HPS~\citep{wu2023human,ma2025hpsv3widespectrumhumanpreference}), and utility metrics (PaddleOCR~\citep{cui2025paddleocr30technicalreport} for text rendering, EditReward~\citep{wu2025editreward} for instruction following)---as pluggable backends so that reward signals can be swapped without touching the training loop. \textbf{Flow-Factory}~\citep{ping2026flowfactory} complements this with a registry-based design that cleanly decouples algorithms, models, and reward functions, supporting methods such as GRPO, DiffusionNFT, and AWM on flow-matching backbones.
+Pushing this composability toward full generality, Tencent-Hunyuan's \textbf{UniRL} framework~\citep{unirl_github} applies a single RL post-training loop---generate, score, estimate advantages, update, and sync weights back to rollout workers---uniformly across diffusion, autoregressive, prompt-enhancer, and unified AR+diffusion models, treating model families and RL algorithms (e.g., GRPO, DiffusionNFT, DanceGRPO) as independent, composable dimensions atop a shared distributed runtime (Ray, FSDP, and high-throughput rollout via vLLM/SGLang). \item \textbf{Base Libraries:} At the foundational layer, \textbf{Hugging Face Diffusers}~\citep{von-platen-etal-2022-diffusers} and \textbf{MMagic}~\citep{mmagic2023} remain the standard modular toolboxes, exposing schedulers, pipelines, and pretrained building blocks in a highly recombinable format---the essential substrate on which custom research and higher-level frameworks are built.
 Complementing these, \textbf{DiffSynth-Studio}~\citep{diffsynth-studio} redesigns the training and inference pipelines for mainstream open-weight diffusion model families (FLUX~\citep{labs2025flux1kontextflowmatching}, Qwen-Image~\citep{wu2025qwen}, Z-Image~\citep{cai2025z}), adding a richer set of training modalities such as FP8 training, end-to-end distillation, two-stage split training, and differential LoRA---targeted at the engineering needs of recent open releases rather than generic schedulers. \end{itemize}